twd2/MagicCube/README.md

 ## OS X & Linux

-1. Build libevent 2.0+.
+1. Build libevent, and make a static library.
-2. Put `libevent.a` into `MagicCubeServer/lib/osx` or `MagicCubeServer/lib/linux` (you may need create this directory before).
+2. Put `libevent.a` into `lib/osx/` or `lib/linux/` (you may need create this directory before).
 3. Execute `make -j8 server` and `MagicCubeServer/build/MagicCubeServer` is the binary.

 # Data Format